Have you ever found your fridge without button mushrooms (the common Agaricus bisporus, prized for a mild, slightly nutty flavor)?

 5 - Maitake Mushrooms

 In our kitchen experiments, maitake mushrooms have proven versatile.
-They absorb flavors well, enhancing any dish they’re added to.
+They absorb flavors well, improving any dish they're added to.

 For those eager to get creative with mushrooms, maitakes are a solid option.
-Their robust taste elevates a simple meal.
+Their strong taste improves a simple meal.

 6 - Enoki Mushrooms